syncfusion-content/wpf-docs/wpf/SfChart/Legend.md

 {% endhighlight %}

+{% endtabs %}

 ![](Legend_images/customization_1.png)

 **Customizing** **Legend** **Items** **Layout**

-When there is more number of legends it will be cropped, so to avoid the cropping we can change the existing arrangement layout (one which arrange each legend items) using **ItemsPanel** property as in below code snippet:
+When there is more number of legends, the legend exceeds the chart will be cropped, as it arranged horizontally.
+To avoid the cropping we can change the existing arrangement layout (one which arrange each legend items horizontally) using
+ItemsPanel property as in below code snippet:

 {% highlight xml %}
 <chart:SfChart.Legend>